markgbeckett/jupiter_ace/getting_started/machine-code_programming.md

 . ( VALUE ON TOP OF STACK )
 ```

+Values around 2,500 indicate computer is running at 3.25 MHz and values
+around 5,000 indicate computer is running at 6.5 MHz.

 For longer machine-code routines, hand assembly becomes tiring and
 error-prone (though people have written whole games in this way!).
 If
-you would prefer to use an assembler, then you can create space in the
+you would prefer to use an assembler, then you can pre-allocate some
-dictionary for your machine code using:
+space in the dictionary for your machine code using:

 ```
   CREATE MYCODE